Categories

 Wandering over to the Christmas discounts section, but I can’t get through because my cart blocks the aisle.
 I’m wearing my favorite fleece-lined burgundy winter hoodie (which I’ve only had since this October).
 I pass through a section at the back of the store, near the underground parking lot, which is special for today, similar to a craft fair: many vendors behind tables each sell individual items for model train sets.
 The sellers (all redheads) are arranged in a square-ish gradient by the shade of their hair, a peculiar effect I don’t think I’ve noticed anywhere before.

 For a little while afterwards, I’m separating coffee beans from big chunks of salt mixed in.
 While my hands are busy I discuss something with my friend Sherilyn (who I’ve not seen in several years).
-We’re talking as though I had once had a crush on her.
+We’re talking as though I once had a crush on her.
 I wish I understood better what we were talking about.

 My wife mentions her hope of one day vacationing in the Greek islands — perhaps soon.
 I take it upon myself, with spur-of-the-moment insight, to thoroughly plan a trip based on timed transfers between islands.
 For instance, if we made it to a certain island by 4pm we could visit a certain place — but if we missed our ETA, we’d stay at a particular hotel, then leave at 10 the next morning.
 There were fallbacks and chains of causality laid out quite clearly.
 Upon reflection, it felt like exploring graph theory to prioritize and plan the trip.